Debt Collector Harassment in South Africa — Your Rights and How to Fight Back

 Most consumer credit debts (personal loans, credit cards, store accounts) prescribe after 3 years from the last payment or written acknowledgment.
 Mortgage bonds prescribe after 30 years.
 Once prescribed, the debt cannot be enforced.

-The Advocate helps you practise the exact words to use in 149 real South African scenarios — grounded in constitutional law and Scripture.
+Knowing the law is step one.
+The Advocate trains you to use it — with 149 real South African scenarios, exact rebuttals, law references, and Scripture.
 Free to start.